srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 EOF
 ```

+Don't forget to install [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)!

+When the cluster is ready we can proceed with installing clabernetes.

 ## Installing clabernetes

-Clabernetes is [installed](install.md) into a kubernetes cluster using [helm](https://helm.sh/docs/intro/install/):
+Clabernetes is [installed](install.md) into a kubernetes cluster using [helm](https://helm.sh):

-We use `alpine/helm` container image here instead of installing Helm locally, and you can skip this step if you already have Helm installed.
+We use `alpine/helm` container image here instead of installing the tool locally; you can skip this step if you already have `helm` installed.

 ```bash
 alias helm="docker run --network host -ti --rm -v $(pwd):/apps -w /apps \